Back to blog

 Ahrefs is NOT worth it if you

-• Need content optimization — Ahrefs has no content editor or NLP scoring.
-You will need Surfer ($79/month) or Frase ($15/month) on top
+• Need content optimization: Ahrefs has no content editor or NLP scoring.
+You will need Surfer ($79/month) or Frase ($49/month) on top

-• Need deep technical site auditing — Ahrefs Site Audit runs ~100 checks.
-Dedicated crawlers like CrawlRaven ($9/month) or Screaming Frog ($279/year) run 200-300+ checks with custom extraction and prioritized fixes
+• Need deep technical site auditing: Ahrefs Site Audit runs ~100 checks.
+Dedicated crawlers like CrawlRaven ($49 at launch) or Screaming Frog ($279/year) run 200-300+ checks with custom extraction and prioritized fixes

 Which Ahrefs plan should you choose?

-• Starter ($29/month) — Only useful for occasional lookups.
-100 credits is nothing.
+• Starter ($29/month): Only useful for occasional lookups.
+200 credits is nothing for real research.
 Skip this unless you check one domain per week.

 Why you should trust this Ahrefs review: our testing methodology